jonathanhogg/flitter/docs/tutorial.md

 as has been done with the `!text` node, causes a new parent/child relationship.
 So the `!canvas` node is a child of `!window` and the `!text` node is a child of `!canvas`.
-There is no specific rule to how many spaces you use for indenting, we're using 2 spaces in this tutorial to save space, 4 is probably more common.
-Do not use hard tabs.
-Or do, but know that your life will be miserable.
+There is no specific rule to how many spaces you use for indenting as long as it is consistent within a block.
+We're using 2 spaces in this tutorial to save space, 4 is probably more common.
+You can use hard tabs, but it is not recommended unless your editor enforces this and never mixes spaces into the indentation.

 Names, including node kinds and attributes, may be any Unicode alphabetic character or an underscore, followed by any number of Unicode alphanumeric